 Like the other Holland America ships, you’ll also find shuffleboard and cornhole.

-The main new addition on the Rotterdam is some outdoor exercise equipment.
+The main new addition to the Rotterdam is some outdoor exercise equipment.
 It’s more fun than practical in my opinion, but it is kind of a cool idea to be able to work out on the top floor of a ship while looking out at the ocean.

 Rotterdam Ship by Holland America – The Promenade Deck (Deck 3)